felixbarny/apm/specs/agents/tracing-spans-compress.md

 }
 ```

+#### Re-using compressed spans

+Agents MAY re-use discarded compressed spans as specified in [Recycling dropped and compressed spans](tracing-spans-recycling.md).

 #### Concurrency

 The pseudo-code in this spec is intentionally not written in a thread-safe manner to make it more concise.